superpapermario/super-paper-mario-pc-port-dolphin/readme.txt

-if the shortcut doesn't work, or it's your first time launching the app, go in the "Resources" Folder and launch "create shortcut.bat". this will create desktop & start menu shortcuts to the game. if you need to change the emulator settings, click "launch dolphin.bat".
+if you move the app's folder, go in the "Resources" Folder and launch "create shortcut.bat". this will create desktop & start menu shortcuts to the newly moved game folder. if you need to change the emulator settings, click "launch dolphin.bat".
 controls:
 a: default